We owe our children – the most vulnerable citizens in any society – a life free from violence and fear. – Nelson Mandela

 Similarly, a family splintered by feuding will fall apart. – Mark 3:25 (Jesus’ words.)

 5.)
 We’ve learned that sin causes disharmony in the home.
 Sin (lying, deceit, etc.) causes a separation.
 A physical and emotional separation is a consequence of unrepentant sin in any relationship.
 Acknowledging (admitting) our sin and then repenting (stopping) that sin helps to keep the peace between us.
 I’ve often had to humbly come before God and my son, with my sin – even if that sin is not visible to others.
 When my son reminds me of an old sin, I have to keep calm and again apologize for my past actions – whether they had anything to do with him or not.
-Sin is sin, period.
+Sin is a sin, period.
 It hurts relationships.
 I expose my sin, even repeatedly if I need to because I know the Lord has covered it.
 I carry no shame.
 All hidden sin will be exposed by God – eventually.

 Pride leads to conflict; those who take advice are wise. – Proverbs 13:10